SDSO1 is a Shocked Ghost Planetary Nebula in Front of M 31: Introduction

-We present compelling evidence that SDSO1 is actually a bow shock driven by a very large GPN moving hypersonically through the interstellar medium (ISM) of the Milky Way.
-We also identify several other known very large [O {\sc iii}]-emitting nebulae and PNe giant halos as candidate GPN bow shocks.
-We present new narrow band imaging observations of SDSO1 in Section 2.
-We detail the properties of SDSO1 in Section 3, and its discuss its origins, dynamics, energetics, and evolution in \S4.
+We present evidence that SDSO 1 may be a very large, old, shock-powered ghost planetary nebula (GPN).
+We also identify 24 other known large [O {\sc iii}]-emitting nebulae and PNe giant halos as candidate GPNe.
+We present new narrow band imaging observations of SDSO 1 in Section 2.
+We detail the properties of SDSO 1 in Section 3, and its discuss its origins, dynamics, energetics, and evolution in \S4.